vikash-india/UnixNotes2Myself/linux/commands/apt-get.md

                                     # and they won’t be used anymore
 sudo apt-get autoremove             # Removes libs and packages that were installed automatically to satisfy the
                                     # dependencies of an installed package.

+sudo apt-get check                  # Check apt-get dependency list to make sure that it is not broken.
+If broken, fix
+                                    # this.
 ```

 ### Cool Tricks